 After preparing the required solutions [1], select an ultramicroelectrode as the working electrode [2-TXT].

-WIDE: Shot of labeled solution on the workbench.
+WIDE: Shot of labeled solutions and electrodes on the workbench.
 Authors: Please label all the solutions.

-Talent taking ultramicroelectrode.
+Talent taking ultramicroelectrode next to bottle of polystyrene beads.
 TXT: Ratio of Species to Electrode radius: 10-15%

-To prepare the control cell, add 1 millimolar TEMPO (tempo) and 5 millimolar sodium perchlorate in 5 milliliters of carbonate buffer at pH (P-H) 12 [1-TXT].
-Then, prepare a test cell by adding TEMPO, sodium perchlorate, and 120 millimolar maltose in carbonate buffer [2].
+To prepare the control cell, prepare 5 milliliters of a solution containing 1 millimolar TEMPO (tempo) and 5 millimolar sodium perchlorate in carbonate buffer at pH (P-H) 12 [1-TXT].
+Then, prepare a test cell, also 5 milliliters, containing 1 millimolar TEMPO, 5 millimolar sodium perchlorate, and 120 millimolar maltose in carbonate buffer [2].
 Authors: Is it possible to label the control and test cells?

 Talent adding 1 mM TEMPO in the control cell containing carbonate buffer.
 TXT: TEMPO: 2,2,6,6-tetramethyl-1-piperidinyloxy